chiirag2611/Hackathon/README.md

 3. Optical thickness :
 In physics, optical depth or optical thickness is the natural logarithm of the ratio of incident to transmitted radiant power through a material, and spectral optical depth or spectral optical thickness is the natural logarithm of the ratio of incident to transmitted spectral radiant power through a material.
 4. Sun Geometry :
-Sun GEOMETRY IS THE DETERMINING FACTOR OF HEAT GAIN, SHADING AND THE POTENTIAL OF DAYLIGHT PENETRATION...”
+Sun geometry is the determining factor of heat gain, shading and the potential of daylight penetration.
 Temperature, precipitation, wind and sunshine have a direct effect on buildings.
 A deliberate choice of surroundings may permit us to take advantage of the elements that make the environment more favorable in calculating turbidity

 ### WATER TURBIDITY